-Core Count Craziness Ever since Intel released the first dual core central processing unit (CPU) back in 2006, the computer hardware market has never looked back at single die/single core CPUs.
-However, despite dual core and even quad core CPU's being mainstream for around 10 years now, the adoption of higher core counts has been mostly reserved for enterprise focused applications or enthusiast consumers with deep pockets.
+Core Count Craziness Ever since Intel released the first dual-core central processing unit (CPU) back in 2006, the computer hardware market has never looked back at single die/single-core CPUs.
+However, despite dual-core and even quad-core CPU's being mainstream for around 10 years now, the adoption of higher core counts have been mostly reserved for enterprise-focused applications or enthusiast consumers with deep pockets.
 Now enter AMD Threadripper and Intel i9.
 AMD has been making a hard push as of late to re-establish itself in the marketplace as a more affordable alternative to Intel's more expensive but more popular CPUs.
-AMD has traditionally done this by offering similar performance while being noticeably more affordable than Intel, making their cost for performance figures quite appealing to more mainstream consumers.
+AMD has traditionally done this by offering similar performance while being noticeably more affordable than Intel, making its cost for performance figures quite appealing to more mainstream consumers.
 Both companies are in a head to head battle for the new CPU frontier of increasing core counts.
 This article will go into detail about the pros and cons of the new products these rival companies are bringing to the table.
 AMD Threadripper Let's start off with AMD Threadripper, shall we?
 Threadripper has some unique advantages over Intel.
 Breaking news from the GTC show in Taiwan reveals that the highest total core count for the Threadripper CPU will be an amazing 16 cores.
-On top of the mind-boggling large core count is the addition of support for a ridiculous 64 PCIe 3.0 lanes.
-For comparison,the Intel i7-7700K, a current high-end consumer favorite, only has 16 supported lanes of PCIe 3.0.
-What's more is that all core count variants of the Threadripper architecture will have access to the glorious 64 PCIe 3.0 lanes across their entire processor lineup.
-Intel only unlocks the full lane support for the higher end variants.
+On top of the mind-boggling large core, the count is the addition of support for a ridiculous 64 PCIe 3.0 lanes.
+For comparison, the Intel i7-7700K, a current high-end consumer favorite, only has 16 supported lanes of PCIe 3.0.
+What's more, is that all core count variants of the Threadripper architecture will have access to the glorious 64 PCIe 3.0 lanes across their entire processor lineup.
+Intel only unlocks the full lane support for the higher-end variants.
 This extra lane support is becoming more important as consumers continue to use more than one graphics card.

 Everybody Wins!
 Ultimately, I'm thrilled that AMD is leading a comeback to compete against Intel's products and price points in both the CPU and GPU markets.
 It only benefits consumers in the long run as healthy competition forces prices to fall, innovation to increase, and release schedules to remain brisk.
 While these new high core count CPUs may seem slightly superfluous and expensive compared to current CPU offerings, the blistering fast clock speeds ensure that they will be a worthwhile investment.